katien/gas-optimization-contest/README.md

 - The goal of this competition was to optimize the deployment gas cost as much as possible, no effort was made to optimizing the cost of calling contract methods
+- Note: there is a bug in the fuzz tests causing `testTransfer` and `testWhiteTranferAmountUpdate` to fail intermittently.
+These failures happen with the original contracts as well.

 # GAS OPTIMSATION